Géza von Bolváry

 Géza von Bolváry (born Géza Gyula Mária Bolváry Zahn, Géza Maria von Bolváry-Zahn; 26 December 1897 – 10 August 1961) was a Hungarian actor, screenwriter, and film director, who worked principally in Germany and Austria.

 Biography

 Géza von Bolváry was born in Budapest.
 He attended the Imperial Military Academy in Budapest and subsequently served in the Hungarian army (Honved Hussars).
 After World War I he left military service with the rank of Royal Hungarian Rittmeister.
 He then earned his living in the new Hungarian film industry.
-He began his career in about 1920 as an actor in various silent films, but soon changed to the Star-Film company, where he was first active as a director and made his debut as director and screenwriter with A Kétarcú asszony.
+He began his career around 1920 as an actor in various silent films, but soon changed to the Star-Film company, where he was first active as a director and made his debut as director and screenwriter with A Kétarcú asszony.